Free Delivery Islandwide

 Granite and marble

-Granite and marble are the most popular countertop materials for hob installations in Sri Lanka.
+Granite and marble are the most common countertop choices for hob installations in Sri Lanka.
 Both handle heat well.
-White or grey granite with a black glass hob is a common modern look.
+White or grey granite with a black glass hob is a popular modern look.

 Granite needs a diamond-edged cutter for the hob cut-out.
-A competent installer handles this cleanly.
-The result is a precise, clean fit.
+A skilled installer can do this neatly.
+The result is a clean, exact fit.

 Tiles

 Tiled countertops are common in older Sri Lankan homes.
-Installing a hob into a tiled counter requires removing tiles in the cut-out area.
+Installing a hob into a tiled counter means removing tiles from the cut-out area.
 The edge can be finished with a trim piece.
-It works but the finish is less clean than a solid countertop.
+It works, but the finish is not as clean as a solid countertop.

 Solid wood

-Wooden countertops give kitchens a warm, natural look.
-Wood works with built-in hobs but needs careful installation.
+Wooden countertops give kitchens a warm, natural feel.
+Wood works with built-in hobs, but it needs careful installation.
 Keep the wooden edges away from direct heat.
-Seal the cut-out edges with a food-safe finish to prevent moisture damage.
+Seal the cut-out edges with a food-safe finish to help prevent moisture damage.

 Laminate

 Laminate countertops are the most affordable option.
-They cut easily and installation is straightforward.
-The limitation is durability.
-Laminate can discolour from heat near the hob edges over time.
+They cut easily, and installation is simple.
+The trade-off is durability.
+Laminate can discolour near the hob edges over time if it gets too hot.
 Use a heat-resistant silicone seal between the hob frame and the laminate surface.

 Positioning your hob in the kitchen